Shushi229/Sales-Trend-Analysis-Using-Aggregations/README.md

    ![Screenshot 2025-05-04 004651](https://github.com/user-attachments/assets/023a8b08-66ae-4ef1-8f6f-6ae2eec97f3e)

+## Objective Achieved
+Successfully implemented SQL queries that analyze monthly revenue and order volume using:

+EXTRACT() function to get month and year from dates GROUP BY for aggregating data by time periods
+SUM() for calculating total revenue
+COUNT(DISTINCT) for determining order volume
+Advanced sorting and filtering techniques

 ### Key Insights
 1. March and June had the highest revenue ($1,749.96) and highest order volume (4 orders)
 2. January had the lowest revenue ($649.48)